alpemre8/aek-img-trainer/README.md

 # Prediction on OpenVINO IR Model

 You can predict the OpenVINO IR model.
-Like above predict function predict_xml takes either test_path or test_set_path and changes the result with the given path, either predict one image or images that inside the test set.
+Like above predict function openvino_predict function takes either test_path or test_set_path and changes the result with the given path, either predict one image or images that inside the test set.
 Test set should be labelled like a training dataset.

 Example usage: